iAvoe/-CCNA-Security-210-260-Module-3-Review/README.md

     c.
 LDAP
     d.
 TLS/SSL/HTTPS

+**Explain PKCS#10**:

+    -.
+A certificate request format sent to CA that wants to receive its identity certificate.
+    -.
+Requires public key for the entry desiring a certificate

+**Explain PKI topology**:

+    -.
+PKIs can form different topologies of trust
+    -.
+In singular model, a single CA / root CA issues all the certificates to the end users -.
+In Siabardinele model, CAs can issue certificates to both end users & subordinate CAs (thus elect sub-CAs to become valid issuer)

 **When obtaining the initial root certificate, what method should be used for validation of the certificate?**

     a.
 Sender’s public key
     b. √ Telephone
     c.
 HTTPS/TLS/SSL
     d.
 Receiver’s private key

+**List root certificate components**:

+    -.
+Serial number
+    -.
+Issuer
+    -.
+Validity dates
+    -.
+Subject
+    -.
+Public key
+    -.
+Thumbprint algorithm & thumbprint data
+    -.
+CRL Location

+**Explain X.509 & X.509v3 certificates**

+    -.
+A series of standards focused on directory services & how those directory services are organized

 **Simplest method to use when implementing identity certificates on the client (supported by both client & CA)?**